 "Let me hear even a lousy synthesized version of 'O Little Town of Bethlehem,' and I want to open my wallet," she said.
 "That's because I associate the carols I sang in the junior choir with a happy holiday season and want to share that happiness with everyone on my list — even if I've already finished shopping."

-The holidays in themselves are a big, common spending trigger for many consumers.
+The holidays and its associated sounds, tastes and events are a common spending trigger for many consumers.
 Be aware of this as you do your Black Friday shopping.
-Keep your list and budget in hand so the holiday spirit doesn't carry you away.

 Shopping with a companion might help you keep spending in check on Black Friday.
 Catania urges you to exchange credit cards with a friend until checkout.